 - IDFI also organized an exhibition on the 1937-1938 repressions for the purpose of understanding the country’s totalitarian past.
 The exhibition included unique documents and photos depicting tragic events in Georgia.
 These documents were gathered from the archives of the Ministry of Internal Affairs, Society Memorial, as well as private family archives.

 - On December 21, 2014, on the day of Stalin’s birth, IDFI held a symbolic demonstration aimed at keeping the memory of victims of 1937-38 repressions.
 IDFI researchers conducted several lectures on Stalinism and mass repressions.

 - For the past six years, every September 25, IDFI and Memorial have been organizing exhibitions in front of the Parliament building (Tbilisi) titled the Results of Georgia’s Sovietization.
 The exhibition is dedicated to the memory of persons imprisoned and executed on political grounds in the first years of Georgia’s Soviet occupation.
 The purpose of the exhibition is to raise public awareness on the anti-humanist nature of Bolshevism.

 In the future, cooperation between IDFI and Memorial will involve joint research activities, digitalization of the video and audio records of the Memorial archive, discovery of places of execution of political prisoners and placing memorial plaques at the addresses of repressed citizens.
-Finally, more exhibitions will be held on repressed families and political prisoners of the Soviet period.
+Exhibitions will be held on repressed families and political prisoners of the Soviet period.